Outerbeast/SC-Half-Life-2-Weapons/README.md

         HL2_WEAPONS::RegisterWeapons();
     }
     ```
-    If the map doesn't have a map script, simply create one, name it, and stick the above code into that script file, then add `map_script <your_script_name_here>` to four map's CFG file.
+    If the map doesn't have a map script, simply create one, name it, and stick the above code into that script file, then add `map_script <your_script_name_here>` to your map's CFG file.

 A fgd file is included `hl2_weapons.fgd` to use with a map editor to add weapons and ammunition to your levels.

 # Credits
 - Outerbeast: Project leader, programming
-- Garompa: Graphics (models, textures, icons, visual fx), sounds, testing, feedback
+- Garompa: Graphics (models, textures, icons, visual fx), testing, feedback
-- DNIO071: Testing, poster design
 - KernCore, H2: Support
+- DNIO071: Poster
-- SV BOY, Alekk: Testing
+- SV BOY: Testing

 ### Special thanks:
 - aperture_aerospace: OICW model, OICW textures